NorahAlkhalifah/Advertising_MTA/README.md

   - The purpose of this analysis is to advertise a client's event to potential customers in the MTA network, which has the most public transit subway stations of any system in the world.

 **Who benefits from exploring this question or building this model/system?**
-  - Local event organizers and their teams.
-This analysis gives a fresh outlook on what NYC has to offer.
+  - Local event organizers and their teams can benifit from support from either tourists or other fellow locals.
+This analysis helps in giving a fresh outlook on what NYC has to offer besides the usual, known place

 ### **Data Description:**